Mitch Michaels: Career

 Michaels is father to five children Jennifer, Jeffery, Mitchell, Spencer (d.
-2015) and McKenna and a Grandfather of six as well.
+2015) and McKenna and a Grandfather of seven as well.
 He married his high school sweetheart Lynn Julian in August 1967 but the couple split in 1974.
 In 1981, he married Chrissie Lucas.
 The two divorced in 1984 and in 1991 he married for the third and final time to Danielle Silva.
 They ultimately parted in 2004.